 Although every crisis is unique, historical studies show that they tend to affect women more than men in the long term:

-- Women lose their jobs earlier, e.g. if certain economic sectors in which many women work are more effected or if part-time jobs are reduced more quickly.
+Women lose their jobs earlier, e.g. part-time jobs are reduced, economic sectors many women work in are hit hardest

-- Women’s unpaid workload increases even more, as many take care of children and family members; childcare costs and organisational time can also increase, hitting single parents particularly hard
+Women’s unpaid workload increases even more, as many take care of children and family; childcare costs and organisational time can also increase, hitting single parents particularly hard

-- Women are increasingly be classified as a riskier group when they look for loans and capital investment
+Women are increasingly classified as a riskier group when they look for loans and capital investment

 Since many women have savings, the immediate turmoil in the financial markets almost passes them by.
 But in the long run, they are the losers by keeping their savings in a place with such low interest rates.